 Although these car seats have similar designs, they have slightly different safety features with the Clek Foonf making full use of the LATCH system and Clek Fllo using an altered approach.
 They are made with the same quality materials and are both capable of rear-facing and forward-facing positions in a vehicle.
 Below is a discussion of the similarities and differences between the Clek Foonf and Clek Fllo car seats.

-As the manufacturer of the pioneering booster seat Clek Olli (designed for 6 to 12-year-olds), the Clek brand has continued to innovate with their Clek Foonf and Clek Fllo seats.
+As the manufacturer of the pioneering Clek Liing infant seat and Clek Olli booster seat, the Clek brand has continued to innovate with their Clek Foonf and Clek Fllo seats.

 Either of these two car seats can be trusted to get your child safely to their destination, but you need help deciding which one is the best fit for you and your family.
 We hope to help you with this detailed Clek Foonf vs. Clek Fllo comparison.